2022 Broadcom Coding with Commitment & Lemelson Award for Invention Winner at the Broadcom MASTERS

 This year, Jeanelle decided to compete in science fair and thought back to her grandpa’s struggles.
 She researched online to see if there were products to help people open doors without any luck.

 “Knowing there were millions of others like my grandpa who struggled with these tasks was enough to motivate me to find my own solution to this problem,” Jeanelle said.
 “Now, I have a fully assembled product to help people with arthritis and carpal tunnel to open doors – just one way to make life easier for the disabled.”

-Jeanelle created a foot-operated door lock and unlock deadbolt system for disabled homeowners that cannot use their hands to operate off-the-shelf powered deadbolt locks.
+Jeanelle created a foot-operated door lock and unlock deadbolt system for disabled homeowners who cannot use their hands to operate off-the-shelf powered deadbolt locks.
 She wrote unique code for two Raspberry Pi prototypes.
 She then reduced cost and the number of parts and rewrote code using two battery powered Arduino microcontrollers.